Top 10 Countries with Highest and Lowest Minimum Wage in the World

 10. Canada

-The Canadian government sets minimum wage in the country at $9.50, which is fairly higher when compared over its neighbor- USA- which is the largest economy of the world.
-With large influx of migrants and their investments, Canada is becoming an economic powerhouse in North America.
+Canada has a minimum wage of $9.50 per hour.
+The country is witnessing steady growth, and with a large influx of migrants and their investments, Canada is becoming an economic powerhouse in North America.

 Poorest Payers of Minimum Wage